 Zion National Park Weather

 This National Park is far enough south that the months of June, July and August have no snow, but in return, the temperatures range from a low of 60 to a high of 100!
-Wowsers.
-You might not want to go then ;-).
+Wow.

-It’s the wettest in March, which means snow melt through May can make the rivers dangerous, meaning The Narrows (more below) may be off limits.
-You’ll find lots of wildflowers in bloom April through June.
+It’s the wettest in March, which means snowmelt through May can make the rivers dangerous, meaning The Narrows (more below) may be off-limits.

 Because of the broad range of temperatures, this park has a longer season than most, which, hopefully, means that it’s a lot less crowded too!

 The best, and sometimes only, way to get around Zion (when the shuttle is running, no private vehicles are allowed on the Zion Canyon Scenic Drive) is by shuttle bus.

 Free shuttles leave frequently from the Zion Canyon Visitor Center.